 Choose from over 30 certifications and start a career in Advanced Manufacturing, Business Administration and Support, Health Care, Hospitality, Information Technology, or Transportation and Logistics.
 Choose one today; start earning tomorrow.

 Click on the following link for more information.

-All classes are multi-strategy (lecture, computer-assisted, individualized, small/large group, etc.) and meet weekly for approximately six (6) weeks.
+All classes are multi-strategy (lecture, computer-assisted, individualized, small/large group, etc.) and meet Monday through Thursday.
 Students participate in an initial assessment process and then choose an appropriate class and schedule based upon tests results and personal goals.

 Students may be asked to study basic skills in written communication, mathematics, and reading comprehension.
 Emphasis will be placed on those skills necessary to be successful in entry-level employment, to transition to the HSE test, or to be successful in entry-level college courses or other training.

 Students are strongly encouraged to make use of the available computer software to practice the skills and content learned in class, to complete homework assignments, or to learn work-related computer skills.

 Only registered students are allowed to attend class or tutoring sessions.
 Guests, children, and pets are not allowed in the classroom.

 ||801 Saint Joseph Street||Shelbyville||317-392-2197||Monday through Thursday 9AM-noon, 5pm – 8pm|

 |Southeast Community Services||901 Shelby Street||Indianapolis||317-510-0210||Monday through Thursday 9am-noon, 5pm-8pm|